kalasuryakiran/E-Commerece-Brazilan-Analysis-in-Q4-Oct-Nov-Dec/README.md

-Q4 E-commerce Power BI Analysis - Summary
+Q4 E-commerce Power BI Analysis

 A complete data analytics project analyzing Q4 (October–December) performance of the Brazilian e-commerce market using the Olist public dataset.
 The analysis includes data cleaning, trend analysis, KPIs, and dashboard building using Excel, SQL, Python, and Power BI.